 - 1. On the machine on which ALM is installed, open a file browser, and navigate to <ALM installation path>\data\sa. - 2.
 Open another file browser, and navigate to <ALM repository path>\customerData. - 3.
 In the installation directory, navigate to the file that you want to customize. - 4.
 In the repository directory, under customerData, create the same folder structure that contains the file in the installation directory. - 5.
-Copy the file from the installation directory and paste the file in the appropriate folder in the repository directory. - Edit the file in the repository directory. - 7.
-Run the Server Deployment Wizard from the following location: - On Windows systems: Choose one of the following: - Start > HP ALM Server > Server Deployment Wizard - <installation path>\bin\run_server_deploy_tool.bat - On Linux/Solaris systems:
+Copy the file from the installation directory and paste the file in the appropriate folder in the repository directory. - 6.
+Edit the file in the repository directory. - 7.
+Run the Server Deployment Wizard from <installation path>/bin/run_server_deploy_tool.sh.